Nebelung-Dev/Nebelung-Dev/README.md

 ## Hi there
-I am Nebelung, I program cool stuff, also known as Pers0n
+I'm Nebelung, and I program awesome things

 **About Me**